Qualification Exam Waivers and Exemptions

 In addition to FINRA requirements, most applicants are subject to state licensing and qualification requirements.
 While FINRA can grant qualification exam waivers for its own requirements, it is not permitted to make waiver decisions for other regulatory agencies.
 Thus, sponsoring firms must pursue waivers from state licensing and qualification requirements, including NASAA's Series 63, Series 65 and Series 66 exams, in each state where the applicant will be licensed.

-Appealing Waiver Decisions
+Appealing Waiver Decisions (COVID-19 Updated Guidance)

 - Office of the General Counsel

-FINRA Regulatory Practice and Policy
+FINRA Regulatory Policy and Oversight

 Exam Waiver Appeals